News2 min read

 Elite$49,485AWD

-All Passport trims include AWD standard — this distinguishes it from the CR-V and Pilot, which charge extra for AWD on lower trims.
+Every Passport is AWD standard — a genuine edge over the CR-V and Pilot, which charge extra for it on lower trims.

 Passport vs Pilot: which to buy

-The Pilot makes sense if you occasionally need 7–8 seats, want the larger cargo volume (109 cu ft behind second row vs Passport's 92 cu ft), or want to consider the Pilot's available 2.0L turbo four-cylinder for better fuel economy.
+Buy the Pilot if you occasionally need 7–8 seats, want the bigger cargo hold (109 cu ft behind the second row vs the Passport's 92), or want the Pilot's available four-cylinder for better mileage.
+For families who spend nearly all their time with five or fewer aboard, I think the Passport's tighter size and lower price are the smarter buy.

 Current incentives

-For more on Honda's broader lineup, see the Honda Pilot vs Toyota Highlander comparison and family SUV deals May 2026.
+For more, see Honda Pilot vs Toyota Highlander and family SUV deals for May 2026.

 From the Buying Guide